Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Or it’s just because you like swords,” Pharazon said.

 “Hey, that thing is my baby,” Hyren said.
 “I take pride in my swordsmanship and I don’t want to let such a perfect weapon out of my sight.”
-It didn’t hurt that it reminded him of the glory days.
+He paused.
+“And… I dunno.
+For some reason when we travel, it doesn’t feel right to leave it at home.”

-“It must be nice to be good at something the way you guys are,” Pharazon said, wings sagging.
+“It must be nice to be good at swordsmanship,” Pharazon said, wings sagging.
+“I… I’m not nearly as good at anything as you guys are.”

 “Have you ever tried using magic, though?”
 Hyren asked, biting into a deep-fried banana dumpling drizzled with chocolate.
 “You’ve always been more interested in history and science.”

 “Don’t stress about it, Pharazon,” Terra said before slurping away the rice-dough skin of her ice cream dumpling.
 “I think you’re fine just the way you are.
-Just be yourself, okay?”
+Just be yourself, and you’ll figure out your talents eventually.
+The rest of us didn’t get to where we are overnight.”
 The Draik nodded, not looking too convinced.

-“Hey, cheer up!”
-Blynn said as she set a plate of food in front of him.
-“Maybe you can set the world record for fastest dumpling-eating!”
+Blynn set a plate of food in front of him and said, “Maybe you can set the world record for fastest dumpling-eating!”

 “Or worst case of indigestion,” Pharazon said.